secretGeek/ok-bash/README.md

 To run the second (now named) line, you can type `ok deploy`, but running `ok 2` still works.
 You don't even need to type the whole command: only the part from the left that's unique within the ok-file is enough.
 In this case that would be `ok d`, because no other command starts with the letter "d".
 The unique part of the name will be printed slightly brighter, if your terminal supports it.

 You can't use every text as a command name.
 The first character has to be a letter or underscore (`_`).
 After this, you also can use numbers, a dash (`-`) or a period (`.`).
 The command has to be ASCII and is interpreted case-sensitive.
-You can put whitespace around it, but that will be stripped because _ok-bash_ does some formatting so it looks nice.
+You can put whitespace around it, but that will be stripped because _ok-sh_ does some formatting so it looks nice.

 ## Auto completion